 SECTION 4: Treasurer – a) responsible for the collection of funds, disbursement of funds, and proper accounting thereof; and b) provides financial statements at each regular business meeting and as requested by the President of the Board of Directors.

-SECTION 5: Board of Directors – a) attend all meetings of the VTFEA and Board of Directors; b) chair standing and ad hoc committees, as appointed by the President; c) determine policy and direction for the VTFEA; d) recommend to the President the establishment of committees to conduct specialized business of the VTFEA; and e) annually recommend to the Voting Members a slate of candidates for election as Directors and Officers of the VTFEA.
+SECTION 5: Board of Directors – a) attend all meetings of the VTFEA and Board of Directors; b) chair standing and ad hoc committees, as appointed by the President; c) determine policy and direction for the VTFEA; d) recommend to the President the establishment of committees to conduct specialized business of the VTFEA; and e) annually solicit and recommend to the Voting Members a slate of candidates for election as Directors and Officers of the VTFEA.

 SECTION 6: Voting Members – a) attend quarterly VTFEA full membership meetings; b) vote on slate of Officers and Board of Directors annually; c) vote on items as required by the requested due date; d) designate agency and office points of contact for disseminating VTFEA information; d) raise awareness of the VTFEA to employees and outside stakeholders; e) support the VTFEA by actively participating in VTFEA events.